 #1 So it was made apparent to me, by my husband, that our lives have been missing some chaos.
 A hobby farm, bee keeping, chickens, 2 cats, deaf dog, gardens, maple syrup side hustle, hunting seasons, 2 jobs, 1 wife in school, and 3 kids under 7 was just a touch dull.
 Obviously, the answer … Continue reading Sometimes lizards happen.
 The story of how I ended up being the mother of a dragon.

-Another round of no makeup selfies has begun.
+Summer has been in full swing now and another round of no makeup selfies has begun.
 Women of social media have been posting photos with the tag #nomakeup in droves.
 The posts garner plenty of attention and seem to fulfill one need or another.
-There is always an excuse as to why it is vitally important for these selfies to be shared.
-Awareness, … Continue reading If you are going to take a “No Makeup Selfie” take off your damn makeup.
+There is always an excuse as to why it is vitally … Continue reading If you are going to take a “No Makeup Selfie” take off your damn makeup.

 In life many people strive for perfection.
 There is an image of a perfection that seems completely unobtainable.
 Guess what, it is unobtainable.
 I am now a mom of three under five, in my thirties, and there are just so many damns I do not give.
 Damn not given #1: Toxic relationships: Growing up I … Continue reading Giving Up on Giving a Damn

 You're sick.
 Not the sniffles but full-blown sinus pressure, nausea, body aches, weird drainage, can't think, can't breathe, fever, coughing, sore throat, full-blown exhaustion kind of sick.
 Basically, you've become a walking receptacle for all germs and your poor immune system is getting its ass kicked.
 It's not surprising that physical illness inhibits your ability … Continue reading 5 truths of a sick mom.